marcomeneghini/PaymentGateway/README.md

     "Amount":10
 }

-This means has been requested a payment from John Doe to Apple og 10 £.
-You can swap the MerchanId with the Apple's one or chenge the card details with the Jane's ones.
+This means has been requested a payment from John Doe to Apple of 10 £.
+You can swap the MerchanId with the Apple's one or change the card details with the Jane's ones.
 You will receive a 200 with this body.

 {
-    "requestId": "requesst7",
+    "requestId": "differenteverycall",
     "paymentRequestId": "908a22f4-70cc-4f5b-972b-dd265dd0c8f5"
 }